gitter-badger/smartdocs/source/about.rst

 Purpose and Audience
 ===============================================================================

-This guide should serve to be an entry level for all Ethereum users and developers.
+This guide should serve to be an entry level for all SmartCash users and developers.
-The goal is to create documentation with information, short tutorials, and examples that will cover all of the basic and intermediate functionality of using Ethereum to interact with dapps or develop a dapp.
+The goal is to create documentation with information, short tutorials, and examples that will cover all of the basic and intermediate functionality of using SmartCash to interact with dapps or develop a dapp.

-Any information that is overly specific, technical, or not necessary to accomplish the documentation's goal will remain on the Ethereum Github Wiki.
+Any information that is overly specific, technical, or not necessary to accomplish the documentation's goal will remain on the SmartCash Github Wiki.
 It may be referenced in this guide if necessary.

 Although much of the information will be similar between the Frontier Guide and the Homestead Guide, efforts need to be made to make sure the information ported over is still accurate.
 This document is client agnostic, and examples and tutorials may be based on any client that the author decides to write on, as long as a distinction is made as to what client is being used in the examples/tutorials.